bretcope/odyssey/README.md

 `HttpLog.previous` is a getter and setter which represents the previous log in the [log chain](#httplog-chaining).
 If there is no previous log, or if the previous log was [HttpLog.none](#httplog-none), the _getter_ value will be `null`.

 If the value assigned to `previous` is not an HttpLog, the value will be passed to the HttpLog constructor in order to convert it.

+> HttpLog.previous should not generally be assigned directly.
+Use [HttpLog.chain](#httplog-chain) instead.

 <a name="httplog-properties-stack"></a>
 ##### stack